michaelrsweet/lprint/README.md

 - Implements an IPP Everywhere print service.
 - Exposes printer-specific options such as print darkness, resolution, and speed.
-- Can print "raw", PWG Raster, and PNG files (with libpng).
+- Can print "raw", PWG Raster, and PNG files.

+LPrint depends on the [CUPS software](https://www.cups.org) to provide the HTTP, IPP, and PWG Raster support, and the
+[libpng library](https://www.libpng.org) to provide PNG printing support.

 Supported Printers